 Grief is beautiful

-are well intended tokens of remembrance, but ill-equipped to handle the multifaceted nature of grief.
+All these are well intended tokens of remembrance, but ill-equipped to handle the multifaceted nature of grief.
 When my mother died, I was shocked to discover that beauty can be bound up in anguish, and lament sometimes mirrors a deep sacredness.
 In this light, the most well meaning remembrance tokens can wind up feeling empty, or in the worst case, insulting.

 Bereavement portraits welcome the sacred-desolation of grief by capturing the whole of life, love, and loss experienced by the deceased and those now left behind.
 The portrait, and the process of creating the portrait, is designed to bring beauty and healing into a fragile and traumatic season.